hamburgerEngine/hamburgerEngine/README.md

 # Phlox Engine

-A C++ game engine built with OpenGL and GLFW and a hint of SDL2.
+A C++ game engine built with OpenGL and GLFW.
 Attempting to keep it as similar to HaxeFlixel as possible.

 ## Features